View Search Results

 Provide supportive services for young parents and women who are pregnant or have a child no older than 5 years old.
 For those residing in Trenton through The Parent Child Center.

-Assists pregnant individuals, parents, and caregivers of young children from diverse backgrounds to enhance their quality of life.
-Connects consumers to free or affordable wellness resources, identifies their needs, and links them to services such as health insurance, medical care, housing, childcare, prenatal health education, WIC applications, early childhood programs, home visiting programs, and community health workers.
+Connects pregnant individuals, parents, and caregivers of young children from diverse backgrounds with resources to enhance their quality of life.
+Specialists facilitate access to free or low-cost wellness services, identify individual and family needs, and link them to community services including health insurance, housing, childcare, education, WIC, and support from early childhood specialists, home visiting programs, and community health workers.

 Offers no-cost, confidential pregnancy confirmation services and support to women navigating unplanned pregnancy.
 Services/programs include: free pregnancy testing with immediate results, free on-site ultrasounds, pregnancy counseling, breast feeding classes, infant care classes, parenting classes, referrals for adoption, housing, pre-natal care, post-abortion counseling, referrals to social services, and abortion alternatives.